World hunger: what it is, causes and why it persists

 Furthermore, adequate infant feeding and childcare practices can help prevent malnutrition.
 Protecting these practices not only requires supporting appropriate age-adapted feeding, including breastfeeding and complementary feeding.
 It also means understanding the difficulties faced by caregivers, who are often overwhelmed by the circumstances in which they live, and supporting their capacity to care for young children.

-Access to water, sanitation, and hygiene is also fundamental to proper nutrition (Dodos et al., 2017)Dodos, J., Mattern, B., Lapegue, J., Altmann, M., & Ait Aissa, M. (2017).
-Relationship between water, sanitation, hygiene, and nutrition: What do Link NCA nutrition causal analyses say?
-Waterlines, 36(4). https://doi.org/10.3362/1756-3488.17-00005.
-On one hand, people need water and obtaining it can entail an enormous cost, reducing the resources available for food, healthcare, or education.
-It is also essential for cooking food and maintaining hygiene to reduce the risk of infections.
-Deficiencies in water, sanitation, and hygiene can multiply the risk of diarrhoeal infections which, in addition to dehydration, interfere with nutrient absorption.
+Access to water, sanitation and hygiene is also fundamental for adequate nutrition (Dodos et al., 2017).
+On one hand, people need water and obtaining it can entail an enormous cost, reducing the resources available for food, healthcare or education.
+It is also essential for cooking food and maintaining hygiene that reduces the risk of infection.
+Deficiencies in water, sanitation and hygiene can multiply the risk of diarrhoeal infections which, in addition to causing dehydration, interfere with nutrient absorption.

 References